Shopify/extensions-templates/README.md

 This repo contains the templates used by `@shopify/app` CLI when generating extensions.

+## Create an extension template

+Follow this guide to [create an extension template](https://vault.shopify.io/page/Create-an-extension-template~cqQS.md)

 ## Local Functions Development

 The following instructions are for building and testing Function templates, which follow the pattern `functions-*-[rs|js]`.